herve4m/quay-collection/roles/quay_org/README.md

 herve4m.quay.quay_org
 =========

-This role creates an organization in Red Hat Quay.
+This role creates an organization in Quay Container Registry.
 In addition, it can creates user accounts, robot accounts, teams, default permissions, applications, and repositories for that organization.

 Requirements
 ------------

-The role accesses Red Hat Quay through its REST API.
+The role accesses Quay Container Registry through its REST API.
 To access the API, you can use a username and a password, or an OAuth access token.

 The user account you use (or the user account associated with the OAuth access token) must have superuser permissions.

 If you wish to use an OAuth access token, then you can create one as follows:

-1. Log in to the Red Hat Quay web UI with a user account that has superuser permissions.
+1. Log in to the Quay Container Registry web UI with a user account that has superuser permissions.
 2. Use an existing organization or create a new one.
 3. In the organization, create an application.
 4. In the application, select the `Generate Token` menu.